PolyDiffuse: Polygonal Shape Reconstruction via Guided Set Diffusion Models

 \mypara{Guidance network}: As derived in \S\ref{sec:method}, the forward (Eq.\ref{eq:gsdm_forward}) and reverse (Eq.\ref{eq:gsdm_reverse}) processes only depend on $\bar{\bmu}_\phi$ and $\bar{\bsigma}_\phi$, and each element follows $\bx_T^i \sim \mathcal{N}(\bar{\bmu}_\phi(\bx_0, T, i), \bar{\bsigma}^2_\phi(\bx_0, T, i))$.
 Therefore, we choose to directly parameterize $\bar{\bmu}_\phi(\bx_0, T, i)=\mathrm{Trans}_{\bar{\bmu}_\phi}(\bx_0, i)$ and $\bar{\bsigma}_\phi(\bx_0, T, i)=\mathrm{Trans}_{\bar{\bsigma}_\phi}(\bx_0, i)$ as two Transformer~\cite{vaswani2017Transformer} networks, and define for all timesteps $t = 1, \dots, T-1$ as follows:

-Note that we make the noise adaptation directly dependent on $\bar{\alpha}_t$ for simplicity and drop $t$ from the input. \autoref{alg:guide_training} thus learns the above two Transformers.
+Note that Eq.\ref{eq:def-step} makes the noise adaptation directly dependent on $\bar{\alpha}_t$ for simplicity and drops $t$ from the input. \autoref{alg:guide_training} thus learns the above two Transformers.
 As for the proposal generator to produce $\hat{\bx}_0$ at test time, we either employ the state-of-the-art task-specific method (\ie, RoomFormer~\cite{Yue2022RoomFormer} for floorplan and MapTR~\cite{Liao2022MapTR} for HD map) or simulate rough human annotations.
 Please see \S\ref{sec:exp} for experiments with different proposal generators, and \supp~\ref{supp:subsec:guide-impl} for implementation details of the guidance network.

 \mypara{Denoising network}: The implementation of the denoising network $\bepsilon_\theta(\bx_t, t, \by)$ borrows the core neural architectures from the state-of-the-art task-specific models RoomFormer~\cite{Yue2022RoomFormer} and MapTR~\cite{Liao2022MapTR}.
-While these two models are both adapted from DETR~\cite{carion2020DETR} and learn direct mappings from $\by$ to $\bx$ with encoder-decoder Transformers, we need to make a few essential modifications to turn them into valid denoising networks (detailed model architectures are in the \supp): \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt,noitemsep] \item Instead of the dummy nodes (\ie, learnable embeddings or coordinates), we use $\bx_t$ as the input nodes to the Transformer decoder.
+While these two models are both adapted from DETR~\cite{carion2020DETR} and learn direct mappings from $\by$ to $\bx$ with encoder-decoder Transformers, we need to make a few essential modifications to turn them into valid denoising networks (full implementation details are in \supp~\ref{supp:subsec:denoise-impl}): \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt,noitemsep] \item Instead of the learnable embeddings or coordinates, $\bx_t$ should be the input nodes to the Transformer decoder.